MerginMaps/docs/src/migrate/arcgis/index.md

 ### Data Formats

-**Always use GeoPackage for survey layers** in <MainPlatformName />.
-If you use other formats it is not possible to detect changes from other users and they may be overwritten.
-This is one of the [best practice](../../layer/best-practice).
+**Always use GeoPackage for [survey layers](../../gis/features/#survey-layers)** in <MainPlatformName />.
+If you use other formats it is not possible to detect changes from other users and they may be overwritten .
 The downside is the GeoPackage will have limited support in Esri software, e.g. some GeoPackages just cannot be opened within ArcGIS Pro.
 Specifically we do not recommended to keep using [Shapefile](http://switchfromshapefile.org) format.

 For rest of the layers, both ArcGIS and QGIS can also handle Shapefile, GeoTIFF, GeoJSON, WMS, WFS, and PostGIS layers.
 See all [supported formats](../../gis/supported_formats/).